2aria2/MW-Trade-Bot/README.md

 - Manage sell lists for essences and blocks
 - Search and view items for sale
 - Get seller information
+- Buy list system for players to post their purchase requests
 - And more!

 ## Planned Features

 The following features are planned for future updates:

-- Buy list system for players to post their purchase requests
 - Aura-related commands for tracking and trading
+- Bounties (for specific item requirements that users has put out)
 - Regular item trading support
 - Additional quality-of-life improvements based on community feedback